fribbels/Fribbels-Epic-7-Optimizer/README.md

  - Add stats for specialty change heroes
  - Fix: Update # of permutations when a filter is removed.
  - Memory cleanup, attempt garbage collection on new optimization request
+ - Arrow keys for going up and down the grids
+ - Multi select
+ - Show percentage equivalent of flat stats on Optimizer page

 ## Troubleshooting